savau/nixos-config/README.md

 ```
 $ # copy the SSH public key to your clipboard:
 $ xclip -selection clipboard < ~/.ssh/id_ed25519.pub
-$ curl -H "Authorization: token $TOKEN" --data
+$ curl -H "Authorization: token TOKEN" --data
-    '{"title":"$KEYTITLE","key":"$CLIPBOARDCONTENT"}'
+    '{"title":"KEYTITLE","key":"CLIPBOARDCONTENT"}'
     https://api.github.com/user/keys
 ```

 #### 5.1 NixOS configuration

-We clone our NixOS configuration directly to `/etc/nixos`, and then symlink the machine-specific configurations from `/etc/nixos/machines/$MACHINE`.
+We clone our NixOS configuration directly to `/etc/nixos`, and then symlink the machine-specific configurations from `/etc/nixos/machines/MACHINE`.

 We first delete the old configuration, clone our configuration and regenerate the `hardware-configuration.nix`:
 ```